 Amex allows you to use the rebate for up to 500,000 Membership Rewards points back each year.

 Thrifty Tip #1: You can only choose your selected airline upon opening an account and then once per year in January.
 Make sure you choose this wisely.

 Booking a Flight on Your Selected Airline

 Let me give you a real-world example of how this works.
-On Friday of last week, we posted a round trip Delta flight deal from Philadelphia to Reykjavik, Iceland (PHL – KEF).
-I am able to pull up this fare on Delta’s website for $547.91 as pictured below.
+Let’s take the following Delta flight deal from Philadelphia to Reykjavik, Iceland (PHL – KEF) from late August.
+I was able to pull up this fare on Delta’s website for $547.91 as pictured below.

 One of my favorite parts of this benefit is that you will still earn miles and elite qualifying credits from the airline.
 In this case, I will earn Delta SkyMiles and both MQMS and MQDs towards Delta Medallion status.

 This is one of my favorite benefits offered from any travel rewards credit card.
 It represents a great way to save even more money on flight deals you find here or with your Thrifty Traveler Premium membership.
-Click Here to learn more about the Business Platinum Card from American Express.
+Sadly, the benefit is only available on the business version of the Platinum card from American Express.

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.